eduardoboucas/buildtimes/posts/2025-03-25-you-should-know-this-before-choosing-nextjs/2025-03-25-you-should-know-this-before-choosing-nextjs.md

 As far as I know, Netlify is the only cloud provider to support the full feature set of Next.js outside of Vercel, which doesn't make sense to me.
 With Next.js having such a sizeable share of the market, I would expect a lot more hosting options, which would foster competition and innovation across the board, ultimately benefitting users and the web.

 So why is there a hidden door in Next.js for which only Vercel holds the key?
 I think it's expected that the framework maintainers regularly experiment with features before they're launched, but minimal mode isn't that.
-We're talking about entirely different operation mode for the framework, which has been in the code base for many years and which unlocks capabilities that are reserved for the for-profit company that owns the framework.
+We're talking about an entirely different operation mode for the framework, which has been in the code base for many years and which unlocks capabilities that are reserved for the for-profit company that owns the framework.

 If WordPress had a privileged code path that was only accessible to sites deployed to Automattic properties, would it be trusted as a truly open project and would it have the dominance it has today?